Making Tax Digital and the Agent Services Account

-What is an agent services account?
+What is an agent services account for MTD?

 If tax agents wish to access certain HMRC online services on behalf of their clients, such as the Making Tax Digital pilot scheme for income tax and VAT, then they will have to create an agent services account.